sara-kamel/matching-game-react/README.md

 ### Steps to Contribute
 - Fork the repository.
-- Create a new branch: git checkout -b my-feature-branch.
+- Create a new branch: `git checkout -b my-feature-branch`.
-- Make your changes and commit them: git commit -m 'Add some feature'.
+- Make your changes and commit them: `git commit -m 'Add some feature`'.
-- Push to the branch: git push origin my-feature-branch.
+- Push to the branch: `git push origin my-feature-branch`.
 - Submit a pull request.

 ### How to run application
 - Clone this repository
-- Navigate to the root direcotry and run npm install
+- Navigate to the root direcotry and run `npm install`
-- Run the application by running npm start
+- Run the application by running `npm start`

 ### Screenshots
  ##### on Desktop